September 22, 2019 /

 There are also specific cases in which Italian law requires additional requirements, even for foreign citizens, so that a marriage is legally valid:

-For example, divorced people cannot marry before three hundred days from the issue of the divorce decree;
+1) Divorced women cannot marry before three hundred days from the issue of the divorce decree;

-Separate documentation may be required if the two foreigners wish to celebrate a Catholic wedding.
-For example, the baptism certificate or a certificate attesting attendance at a premarital course or, sometimes, a permission from the local minister for the validity of the rite.
+Additional documentation may be required if the foreign couple wishes to celebrate a Catholic wedding, such as the baptism certificate or a certificate attesting attendance at a premarital course or, sometimes, permission granted by the minister for the validity of the rite.